OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 ## Citing

-Cite the authors the BERT Model.
+Cite the authors the of BERT Model.
 ```
 @misc{devlin2019bert,
       title={BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding},